 - Human Behavior and Social Interaction

 Round out your resume, build valuable relationships, and impress potential employers and graduate schools by joining one of Syracuse University’s many student organizations:

-- The nationally-known Syracuse University Undergraduate Mock Trial Team gives you the chance to prepare a case for trial.
+- The Syracuse University Undergraduate Mock Trial Team gives you the chance to prepare a case for trial.
 Students become trial attorneys and witnesses and compete against other universities across the country.

 - The National Black Law Students Association (NBLSA) Pre-Law Chapter articulates and promotes the needs and goals of minority pre-law students.
 NBLSA advocates for minorities and offers various service opportunities and programs.

 - The University’s Phi Alpha Delta Pre-Law Chapter welcomes all students interested in law or thinking about a career in law.
 Along with introducing students to different specialties within the field of law, the group also discusses internships, LSAT preparation, and hosts guest speakers and social events.

 Broaden your perspective and enhance your resume with a study abroad experience during your college years.
 Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad has more than 100 programs in 60 countries.